Punkweb/punkweb-boards/README.md

 `django-boards/static/sceditor/`

-### Some custom bbcode tags
+### Custom bbcode tags

-Check out custom_tags.txt for a list of bbcode tag definitions and replacement html.
-Add these in the admin page.
+Check out `apps/api/bbcode_tags.py` to see the available custom tags and add others.

 ### Almost ready for use!